aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

     - Two sub-activities (performed in any other or in parallel):
         - Architectural characteristics analysis
         - Logical component design
+    - Can be performed in any order (or even in parallel)
 - `Problem domain` aka `domain` is the list of requirements required to solve some problem
 - Software solution consists of both domain requirements and architectural characteristics
 - Architects help define the domain but must also define/discover/analyze the things the software must do that aren't directly related to the domain functionality - these *things* are `architectural characteristics`